aaronhma/aaronhma/README.md

 ###  Apple Developer from Earth, The Milky Way 🌍

+## My core values drive everything I do:

+- 🆓 I believe in the power of free and open-source software.
+- 🔐 Security and privacy are non-negotiables - no ads, trackers, malware, or invasive telemetry here!
+- ✨ I'm all about modern design with a clean and satisfying user interface.

 ## ✨ What's New

 > What projects am I currently working on?